jaehee113/console/README.md

 * **navigation**: the block for the menu.
 * **not_found**: for 404 page.
 * **search**: the block for search.

+## Stylesheets

+Jekyll uses sass, which is a scripting language that would be interpreted into css files.
+They are largely divided into three usages:

+* **blocks**: the rest.
+The files are well separated. ( I think. )
+* **configurations**: color settings and foundation styling will be here.
+* **mixins**: self-explanatory.
+The breakpoint would be set here for responsive web design.

+Based on your needs, you may modify these files.

+## Why some pages need to use folder structure

+To create a page, there are few ways to achieve it.
+One of the solutions would be to use folder structure.
+For example, if we were to create a page called 'archive', then you can create the folder called 'archive' and then include index.html.
+For pages that use jekyll-paginate functionality, it is mandatory to use this.
+Otherwise, the functionality would not work.
+Please do not use .md extension.
+Use `.html` only as it would not work if this extension is not used.

 ## Contributing